-LVT has never been introduced in Britain, although the idea has been discussed at government level and on several occasions almost been implemented.
-An early history may be briefly summarised chronologically in the following events and publications:
+LVT has never been introduced in Britain, although the idea has been discussed at both central and local government level, and on several occasions almost been implemented.
+An early history may be traced and summarised chronologically through the following events and publications:

-Smith, Ricardo and Mill were the founders of what came to be known as Classical Economics, in which land was considered an essential factor of production along with Labour and Capital, and the phenomenon of ‘economic rent’ was acknowledged.
-In the 20th century the Neo-Classical school of economics arose in which Land became considered as a part of Capital, and so its significance virtually disappeared.
-It is this Neo-Classical school that still dominates economic thinking but which is now being challenged by some eminent economists.
-(2)
+Smith, Ricardo and Mill were the founders of what came to be known as classical economics, in which land was considered an essential factor of production along with labour and capital and the phenomenon of economic rent was acknowledged.
+In the late 19th and early 20th century the neoclassical school of economics arose, in which land became considered as a part of capital, and so the significance of land became obscured.
+This neoclassical school still dominates current economic theory, but is now being challenged by many independent free-thinking economists.3

 (1) National Archives talk by Mark Pearsal: